If you are a student please see here for guidance on applying for regulatory approvals.

 -

 To identify whether your project has any Excess Treatment Costs (ETCs).
-You will need to apply for ETCs to be funded which is done through the Clinical Research Network.
+You will need to apply for ETCs to be funded which is done through the NIHR Research Delivery Network.
 See below for further guidance

 -